nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **Q**: I have accidentally cleared all the data.
 Is there any way to undo the changes?<br>
 **A**: Currently, there is no ```undo``` feature and the ```clear``` command is irreversible.
 Hence, it is extremely important to only use it when you want an empty Student and Module table.
 However, we are looking into adding ```undo``` and ```redo``` commands for future developments.

-**Q**: I have added a batchmate and its row exceeds the current displayed list of batchmates in the Students panel.
+**Q**: I have added a batchmate and its row exceeds the currently displayed list of batchmates in the Students panel.
 I have to scroll below to view the newly added batchmate.
 Is this expected?<br>
 **A**: Yes, adding a new batchmate would not auto scroll the _Student panel_ to the bottom of the list.

 #### Privacy Issues